aspic/Valetudo/docs/_pages/installation/roborock-ota.md

  * Firewall active? - Disable your personal firewall.
  * Using a VM to flash the image? - Try to flash the image from your Host
  * Your PC does not know how to route, is more than one network interfaces active?
-Maybe disable LAN?
+Maybe disable LAN, and or IPv6 on interface?
  * Did you make an update of the robot firmware via the Xiaomi App?
 Then go back to original using factory reset: while holding the plug button shortly press the reset button.
  * Distance between WiFi devices is to big.
 Try putting the robo near your PC.
  * Battery is lower than 20%.
 Please Charge.
 Place the Vacuum in the dock.